ish-cd/help/recipes.md

 ChatOps is [a collaboration model](https://www.atlassian.com/blog/software-teams/what-is-chatops-adoption-guide) that puts people, process, tools, and automation into one place.
 Implemented well, it allows dev teams to work, collaborate, and learn together in an efficient, transparent way.

-The de facto tool for workplace collaboration is [Slack](https://www.slack.com) and drush.io integrates natively with Slack!
-Use this integration to run your drush.io jobs right from Slack.
+The de facto tool for workplace collaboration is [Slack](https://www.slack.com) and Ish CD integrates natively with Slack!
+Use this integration to run your Ish CD jobs right from Slack.

-#### __Installing the drush.io Slack App__
+#### __Installing the Ish CD Slack App__

-In order to install the drush.io Slack App, you must be an [administrator of a project](/the-basics#concepts).
+In order to install the Ish CD Slack App, you must be an [administrator of a project](/the-basics#concepts).
 You can either edit an [existing project](/getting-started#creating-projects) and click the `Connect Slack` button, or click the button below!

 <a href="https://slack.com/oauth/authorize?client_id=256249104835.363191912469&scope=commands,chat:write:bot"><img alt="Add to Slack" height="40" width="139" src="https://platform.slack-edge.com/img/add_to_slack.png" srcset="https://platform.slack-edge.com/img/add_to_slack.png 1x, https://platform.slack-edge.com/img/add_to_slack@2x.png 2x" /></a>

-You'll be taken through an authorization process which will install the drush.io app into your Slack workspace.
-Note that each Slack workspace may only be connected with a single drush.io project.
+You'll be taken through an authorization process which will install the Ish CD app into your Slack workspace.
+Note that each Slack workspace may only be connected with a single Ish CD project.

-#### __Authorizing your Slack account to use your drush.io account__
+#### __Authorizing your Slack account to use your Ish CD account__

-Once installed, the drush.io Slack App exposes a new slash command: `/ish`
+Once installed, the Ish CD Slack App exposes a new slash command: `/ish`

 The first thing you and members of your team will need to do is to each run `/ish connect`.
-This command will generate an authorization link which will connect your Slack account with your drush.io account when clicked.
+This command will generate an authorization link which will connect your Slack account with your Ish CD account when clicked.

-Once connected, you will be able to list and run drush.io jobs in your project.
+Once connected, you will be able to list and run Ish CD jobs in your project.

 #### __Listing and running jobs__

-You can list jobs in your drush.io project by running `/ish jobs` in Slack.
+You can list jobs in your Ish CD project by running `/ish jobs` in Slack.

 Along with the name of each job, you'll see a `Run this job` button.
 You can run a job by clicking the button and confirming your action in the dialog.
 If your job makes use of variables, you will have a chance to enter values in the confirmation dialog.